w3c/wai-intro-wcag/content/new-in-22.md

 This page includes:
 * The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2.
 * The proposed new success criteria (SC) in WCAG 2.2.
+* @@ summary
-* Quotes from personas (fictional people) to help you understand some aspects of the success criteria.<!-- <br>(and for a some SCs, information on the objective, author task, and who benefits, under "In brief") -->
+* Quotes from personas (fictional people) to help you understand some aspects of the success criteria.
 * Links to Understanding documents that explain the success criteria in detail and provide more examples.

 {::nomarkdown}